dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION_25MIN.md

 - 🚀 **10+ years** building full-stack applications (the good, bad, and ugly!)
 - 🔧 **Polyglot Developer**: Go, JavaScript, Python, Rust (and the occasional PHP nightmare)
 - 🌍 **Open Source Contributor**: Active in Go and WebAssembly communities
-- 📚 **Learner at Heart**: Always exploring new ways to solve old problems

 ### Why This Topic?